cheqd/cheqd-node/docs/validator-guide/README.md

    * **gas-adjustment** (optional): If you're using `auto` gas calculation, this parameter multiplies the auto-calculated amount by the specified factor, e.g., `1.2`.
 This is recommended so that it leaves enough margin of error to add a bit more gas to the transaction and ensure it successfully goes through.
    * **`gas-prices`**: Maximum gas price set by the validator

-   _Example transaction:_

 Please note the parameters below are just an “**example**”.

-When setting, for example, the commission, please look at this example for commissions: https://www.mintscan.io/cosmos/validators
+When setting parameters such as the commission rate, a good benchmark is to consider the [commission rates set by validators on existing networks such as Cosmos ATOM chain](https://www.mintscan.io/cosmos/validators).

 You will see the commission they set, the max rate they set, and the rate of change.
 Please use this as a guide when thinking of your own commission configurations.
-This is important to get right, because the _commission-max-rate_ and _commission-max-change-rate_ cannot be changed after they are initially set.
+This is important to get right, because the `commission-max-rate` and `commission-max-change-rate` cannot be changed after they are initially set.

    ```bash
    cheqd-noded tx staking create-validator --amount 1000000000ncheq --from key-alias-name --moniker mainnet-validator-name --chain-id cheqd-mainnet-1 --min-self-delegation="1" --gas auto --gas-adjustment 1.2 --gas-prices="25ncheq" --pubkey '{"@type":"/cosmos.crypto.ed25519.PubKey","key":"4anVUO8WhmRMqG1t4z6VxqmqZL3V7q6HqucjwZePiUw="}' --commission-max-change-rate 0.01 --commission-max-rate 0.2 --commission-rate 0.01 --node https://rpc.cheqd.net:443
    ```

-4. **Check that your validator node is bonded**
+1. **Check that your validator node is bonded**

    Checking that the validator is correctly bonded can be checked via any node: